-Candidates are required to take a total of 32 credit hours, 14 credits of which must be selected from the core food safety and technology courses listed below, and six to eight credit hours must be in research and thesis work.
+Candidates are required to take a total of 32 credit hours, 18 of which must be selected from the core food safety and technology courses listed below, 6-8 credit hours must be in research and thesis work and 6-8 credit hours from electives.
+Courses are offered at NCFST and via the internet, with the exception of FST 506, FST 593, FST 594, and FST 597.